matoushavlena/swagger-express-api-splitter/README.md

 * Swagger model definition - for example `/api/definitions/UsersDefinition.yaml`
 * Swagger path description - for example `/api/paths/UsersPath.yaml`

 Then we use the gulp script, that watches for changes in these files and automatically compiles the swagger.yaml file which is consumed by SwaggerExpress.
-This allows you to break your swagger implementation into easily maintainable files:
+This allows you to break your swagger implementation into several files that are easier to maintain:

 ![alt Folder Structure](https://raw.github.com/matoushavlena/swagger-express-api-splitter/master/screenshots/folder-structure.png)